Vonn trying not to think of downhill as her last at Olympics

 She’s also a snowboarder, though, and instead of entering the Alpine downhill, she will switch to her other sport and try to qualify Thursday in the parallel giant slalom.
 That would make Ledecka the first athlete to compete in ski racing and snowboarding at the Winter Games.

-Italy’s Sofia Goggia, who edged Vonn to win the only World Cup downhill ever raced on this track in March, called Ledecka’s double duty ”one of the coolest things in the whole Olympics.”
+Italy’s Sofia Goggia, who edged Vonn in March to win the only World Cup downhill ever raced on this track, called Ledecka’s double duty ”one of the coolest things in the whole Olympics.”

 The last women’s super-G champ who skipped the downhill at the same Winter Games was Diann Roffe of the U.S. in 1994.